ankitmaddyji/drag_and_drop/README.md

 # drag_and_drop
 # Requirement->
-1.A code Editor like VS CODE
+1. A code Editor like VS CODE
-2.A Browser like chrome or Firefox
+2. A Browser like chrome or Firefox

 # Features->
 1. Implement a drag and drop functionality using HTML, CSS, and JavaScript.